Campus Improvement Plan

 Strategy 1: The rigorous PLC process at SBAI is the mechanism that drives this work forward.

-Staff Responsible for Monitoring: Administrators, Counselor, Teachers
+Staff Responsible for Monitoring: Teachers, Administrators, Counselor

 Performance Objective 3 - POST-SECONDARY PLANNING